 Plane juvenile warts; Periungual warts; Subungual warts; Plantar warts; Verruca; Verrucae planae juveniles; Filiform warts; Verruca vulgaris

 All warts can spread from one part of your body to another.
-Warts can spread from person to person, but this is uncommon.
+Warts can spread from person to person by contact, especially sexual contact.

 Most warts are raised and have a rough surface.
 They may be round or oval.

 - The spot where the wart is may be lighter or darker than your skin.
 In rare cases, warts are black.

 - Some warts have smooth or flat surfaces.